-It’s no surprise that seafood is the specialty at Fisherman’s Inn, both traditional fare (including finnan haddie, a special, recipe below), or more spicy versions with a South East Asian twist (see Carl’s recipe for spicy Thai-style mussels, below).
+It’s no surprise that seafood was the specialty at Fisherman’s Inn, both traditional fare (including finnan haddie, a special, recipe below), or more spicy versions with a South East Asian twist (see Carl’s recipe for spicy Thai-style mussels, below).
 The latter is thanks to the Johnsons spending many winters volunteering in Thailand.
 They’re dedicated to getting involved at the grassroots level, cutting out middlemen, and seeing through projects such as bringing fresh water to a village.
-He also serves a great children’s menu, including items such as meatballs made from scratch.

 Finnan Haddie Fisherman’s Inn